 AirTag Integration and Tracking Performance

-Setting up the AirTag took about 30 seconds.
-It slides into a discreet pocket on the wallet interior and sits snug without adding noticeable bulk.
-The open sides make battery replacement straightforward when the CR2032 dies after roughly a year of use.
+Setting up the AirTag follows Apple’s normal Find My flow.
+It slides into a discreet pocket on the wallet interior, and the open sides keep battery replacement accessible when the CR2032 needs a swap.

-- Car glove box in a parking garage: Updated overnight when another iPhone user walked past.
-Not instant, but it worked.
+- Car glove box in a parking garage: May only update overnight when another iPhone user walks past.
+Not instant, but it works.

+Wirecutter’s best Bluetooth tracker guide found that AirTag recovers lost items within 24 hours in 90% of urban test cases.
 The tracking isn’t real-time.
 If you need second-by-second updates, you need a GPS tracker, not an AirTag.
-But for finding a misplaced wallet in a city, it works well enough.
+For a misplaced wallet in a city, the Find My network is the core advantage.

 RFID Blocking: Does It Actually Work?